kubeflow/community/wg-manifests/charter.md

 # WG Platform/Manifests Charter

 This platform/manifests charter describes the working mode / reality / status quo of the last 5 years as of March 2025.
-It tries to be as lean as possible and balance community and commercial interests.

-## Scope
+It is not set in stone and shoul evolve.

+### In scope

+#### Code, Binaries and Services

+next to the manifests adjusted to work in a multi-tenancy platform (configuration) and the dependencies we have the documentation, synchronization and probably the largest part our integration tests that make sure that the components work end-to-end together as multi-tenant platform.
+Maybe i missed something.
 - Enable users / distributions to install, extend and maintain Kubeflow as a multi-tenant platform for multiple users
 - This includes dependencies, security efforts and exemplary integration with popular tools and frameworks.
+- Users can also install individual components without the benefits of the platform.
-- Synchronize the manifests (Helm, Kustomize) between working groups
+- Synchronize the manifests between working groups and make sure via integration tests that the components work end-to-end together as multi-tenant platform
 - We try to be compatible with the popular Kubernetes clusters (Kind, Rancher, AKS, EKS, GKE, ...)
-- **We do not support a specific deployment tool (e.g., ArgoCD, Flux)**
-- The default installation shall not contain deep integration with external cloud services or closed source solutions, instead we aim for Kubernetes-native solutions and light authentication and authorization integration with external IDPs
 - We provide hints and experimental examples how a user / distribution could integrate non-default external authentication (e.g. companies Identity Provider) and popular non-default services on his own
+- We in general document the installation of Kubeflow as a platform and / or  individual components including common problems and architectural overviews.
 - There is the evolving and not exhaustive list of dependencies for a proper multi-tenant platform installation: Istio, KNative, Dex, Oauth2-proxy, Cert-Manager, ...
 - There is the evolving and not exhaustive list of applications:  KFP, Trainer, Dashboard, Workspaces / Noteboks, Kserve, Spark, ...

-## Communication Tasks
+## Cross-cutting and Externally Facing Processes

 ### With Application Owners